Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 --------- | ---- | -----------
-CatlogSequence | int | Sequence of the product in catalog MarkupPrice | double |
+CatlogSequence | int | Sequence of the product in the respective product category to appear on the storefront MarkupPrice | double |
 MarkupType | string |
-IsShippingConfigured | boolean | Whether the shipping cost is enabled for the item or not IsTaxConfigured | boolean | Whether tax enabled for the item or not StartDate | date-time | The duration for which the product is shown on the storefront (StartDate - EndDate) EndDate | date-time | The duration for which the product is shown on the storefront (StartDate - EndDate) SeoURL | string | The SEO friendly URL of the product
+IsShippingConfigured | boolean | Whether the shipping is enabled for the item or not IsTaxConfigured | boolean | Whether tax is enabled for the item or not StartDate | date-time | The duration for which the product is shown on the storefront (StartDate - EndDate) EndDate | date-time | The duration for which the product is shown on the storefront (StartDate - EndDate) SeoURL | string | The SEO friendly URL of the product